spxbhuhb/adaptive/.github/CONTRIBUTING.md

 - use `private` when something is used only locally and it does not have a unit test
 - use `internal` when something is used only locally and it does have a unit test
 - put functions/classes into one file in these cases only:
-  - they are small and clearly belongs to each other
+  - they are small and clearly belong to each other
     - extensions of the same class
     - helper/builder/access functions of the same domain
   - there is one public function which calls the others, the others are private or internal